karendeng00/Suicide-Data-Analysis/proposal/proposal.md

 generation, and age.
 We will also see how trends in suicide rate vary by country.

+Because our research question asks if location, year, sex, and economic situation contribute to suicide rates, we are asking about the relationship between variables and whether or not our predictors have a correlation with our outcome.
+The predictor variables in this data set are GDP per capita, gender, generation, country, and age, and our outcome variable are the no of suicides.
+We are comparing relationships between GDP per capita and number of suicides, gender and number of suicides, generation and number of suicides, country and number of suicides, and age and number of suicides.

 Exploratory Data Analysis: I first tried to find average number of suicides by country.
 However, the first result showed many numbers very very close to 1.
 This seems to be because the data is very specific.
 Not